-For additional details, refer to Act 73-2008 and the corresponding regulations.
+For additional details, refer to Act 73-2008 or Act 135-1997 and the corresponding regulations.

-Line 20 - Enter the amount of credit to be claimed for eligible investment in opportunity zone.
+Line 19 - Enter the amount of credit to be claimed for eligible investment in opportunity zone.
 The credit will be equal to the eligible percentage of your eligible investment and may be taken as indicated below: